tiandavis/tiandavis.com/resume/index.md

 Automated acceptance tests are challenging for desktop presentations.
 They're are doubly challenging for responsive presentations, but we've even made progress running our automated acceptance tests against our mobile responsive UI.

-Learn more about we got our [ember responsive](/thoughts/posts/ember-responsive-acceptance-tests) UI under test.
+Learn more about how we got our [ember responsive](/thoughts/posts/ember-responsive-acceptance-tests) UI under test.

 <br>